 Make a Cornhusk Doll - Create a doll from cornhusks, a longtime Iroquois tradition

-Music - Throughout the day, enjoy folk music presented by the Tappan Cowboys
+Music - Enjoy folk music presented by the Tappan Cowboys

-Gristmill Tours - See how corn and wheat were ground into flour by harnessing the power of water and heavy stones (Closed 12-12:30pm)
+Gristmill Tours - Learn how corn and wheat were ground into flour by harnessing the power of water and heavy stones (Closed 12-12:30pm)